JaviLorbada/JLXcode-Snippets/README.md

 ## Using Snippets

-In Xcode 4, open a workspace and toggle the right sidebar to be visible.
+In Xcode, open a workspace and toggle the right sidebar to be visible.
 On the bottom, there is a panel with four icons in the header.
 Click on the { } icon to open the Code Snippets Library.

 ## Contact: